jinensetpal/vision/README.md

 # vision
 Software to surrogate eyesight.
-Let's build the future! rocket
+Let's build the future! 🚀